Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Methods. A principal stratum strategy

-According to their behaviour, it is possible to categorise different patients' profiles.
+According to their behaviour, it is possible to categorize different patients' profiles.
 Table \ref{tab_t} summarises the observed profile.
-Under treatment, among those who have experienced the primary event during the follow-up ($\tilde{Y}_i^\text{obs} = Y_i^\text{obs}$), there may be D patients, namely, those who had discontinued the treatment ($\tilde{D}_i^\text{obs} = D_i^\text{obs}$), and patients who had not ($\tilde{D}_i^\text{obs} = C_i$) and hence are ND patients undoubtedly.
-Among those who have not experienced the primary event during the follow-up ($\tilde{Y}_i^\text{obs} = C_i$), there may be patients who have discontinued the treatment (D) and patients who have not; the latter set is a mixture of ND and D at time $d > C_i$.
-Under control, we cannot observe the patients' behaviour under treatment; their profiles are thus infinite mixtures of units who would have discontinued at time $d, 0 < d < Y^\text{obs}_i$, and units who would have never discontinued if assigned to the investigational treatment.
+Under treatment, among those who have experienced the primary event during the follow-up ($\tilde{Y}_i = Y_i$), there may be either D patients, namely, those who had discontinued the treatment ($\tilde{D}_i = D_i$; Patient 3, Figure \ref{fig:paths}), and patients who had not ($\tilde{D}_i = C_i$; Patient 4, Figure \ref{fig:paths}) and hence are ND patients undoubtedly.
+Among those who have not experienced the primary event during the follow-up ($\tilde{Y}_i = C_i$), there may be either patients who have discontinued the treatment (D patients; Patient 2, Figure \ref{fig:paths}) and patients who have not (Patient 1, Figure \ref{fig:paths}); the latter set is a mixture of ND patients and D patients at time $d > C_i$.
+Under control, we cannot observe the patients' behavior under treatment; their profiles are thus infinite mixtures of D patients at time $d, 0 < d < Y_i$, and ND patients.